AustralianCyberSecurityCentre/azul-app/infra/README.md

   - azul-cluster-dashboardcredentials (optional, set the secretName `adminCredentialsSecret` to an empty string and this will be generated)
     Username/password combination containing credentials matching internalUsers
   - azul-cluster-admincredentials (optional, set the secretName `dashboardCredentialsSecret` to an empty string and this will be generated)
-  - azul-opensearch-user-passwords
-    Contains all the internalUsers and their corresponding passwords. (ignoring built in users like admin an kibanaserver)

 For example: